Hip-hop culture: Commercialization

 Rapper, entrepreneur and executive Jay-Z emphasizes his wealth.

-In the early-to-mid 1980s, there wasn't an established hip hop music industry, as exists in the 2020s, with record labels, record producers, managers and Artists and Repertoire staff.
-Politicians and businesspeople maligned and ignored the hip hop movement.
-Most hip hop artists performed in their local communities and recorded in underground scenes.
+In the early-to-mid 1980s, there wasn't an established hip-hop music industry, as exists in the 2020s, with record labels, record producers, managers and Artists and Repertoire staff.
+Politicians and businesspeople maligned and ignored the hip-hop movement.
+Most hip-hop artists performed in their local communities and recorded in underground scenes.

 However, in the late 1980s, music industry executives realized that they could capitalize on the success of "gangsta rap".
 They made a formula that created "a titillating buffet of hypermasculinity and glorified violence."
 This type of rap was marketed to the new fan base: white males.
 They ignored the depictions of a harsh reality to focus on the sex and violence involved.

-In an article for The Village Voice, Greg Tate argues that the commercialization of Hip Hop is a negative and pervasive phenomenon, writing that "what we call hiphop is now inseparable from what we call the Hip Hop industry, in which the nouveau riche and the super-rich employers get richer".
+In an article for The Village Voice, Greg Tate argues that the commercialization of hip-hop is a negative and pervasive phenomenon, writing that "what we call hip-hop is now inseparable from what we call the hip-hop industry, in which the nouveau riche and the super-rich employers get richer".
 Ironically, this commercialization coincides with a decline in rap sales and pressure from critics of the genre.
 Even other musicians, like Nas and KRS-ONE have claimed "hip hop is dead" in that it has changed so much over the years to cater to the consumer that it has lost the essence for which it was originally created.

-However, in his book In Search Of Africa, Manthia Diawara states that Hip Hop is really a voice of people who are marginalized in modern society.
-He argues that the "worldwide spread of Hip Hop as a market revolution" is actually global "expression of poor people's desire for the good life", and that this struggle aligns with "the nationalist struggle for citizenship and belonging, but also reveals the need to go beyond such struggles and celebrate the redemption of the black individual through tradition."
+However, in his book In Search Of Africa, Manthia Diawara states that hip-hop is really a voice of people who are marginalized in modern society.
+He argues that the "worldwide spread of Hip-hop as a market revolution" is actually global "expression of poor people's desire for the good life", and that this struggle aligns with "the nationalist struggle for citizenship and belonging, but also reveals the need to go beyond such struggles and celebrate the redemption of the black individual through tradition."
 The problem may not be that female rappers do not have the same opportunities and recognition as their male counterparts; it may be that the music industry that is so defined by gender biases.
 Industry executives seem to bet on the idea that men won't want to listen to female rappers, so they are given fewer opportunities.